rerun-io/rerun/docs/content/concepts/batches.md

 ## Terminology

 - An *entity* is a collection of *components* (see [Entities and Components](entity-component.md)).
-- When an entity is batched, it's components individual elements are called *instances*.
+- When an entity is batched, its components' individual elements are called *instances*.
-- When every instance within an entity has the same value for a component, that component is called a *splat*.
-This is a common pattern and has dedicated support for it (see the [Splats](#splats) section below).
+- When every instance within an entity shares the same value for a component, we say that this component is clamped.
+This is a common pattern and has dedicated support for it (see the [Component Clamping](#component-clamping) section below).
   For instance, you can set all the colors of a point cloud to the same color by passing a single color value to the `color` parameter.
 - During queries, a batch always has a *primary* component.
 The primary component is what determines